MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 Microsoft Search queries two data sources to provide Acronyms answers to users’ searches:

 1. **Admin-curated**.
 Provided by IT administrators in the [admin center](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/acronyms).
 2. **System-curated**.
-Discovered by Microsoft Search from users' email and documents and publicly available data within the organization.
+Discovered by Microsoft Search from users' email and documents, as well as publicly available data within the organization.

 ### Set up Admin-curated acronyms